CAIDA/catalog-data/sources/solution/how_to_find_the_business_relationships_between_asns/README.md

     "id" : "how_to_find_the_business_relationship_between_asns",
     "visibility" : "public",
-    "name" : "How to find the business relationship between asns", "description" : "Using .as-rel file, or API to map a pair of given asns to their relationship.", "links": [{"to":"dataset:as_relationships"}, {"to":"dataset:as_rank"}],
+    "name" : "How to find the business relationship between asns", "description" : "Using .as-rel file, or AS Rank to map a pair of given asns to their relationship.", "links": [{"to":"dataset:as_relationships"}, {"to":"dataset:as_rank"}],
     "tags" : [
         "ASN",